djhshih/mobsnvf/README.md

 ## Installing dependencies

-The dependencies for **htspan** and ways to install them are mentioned in it's respective repostory:
+The dependencies for **htspan** and its installation guide is available in its own repository (**[djhshih/htspan](https://github.com/djhshih/htspan)**), as mentioned previously.
+The remaining dependencies can be installed as mentioned below.

-This pipeline also relies on R, R packages and GATK.
+This main artifact filtering pipeline relies on R, two R packages, and GATK.

 GATK can be installed according to the [instructions provided here](https://gatk.broadinstitute.org/hc/en-us/articles/360036194592-Getting-started-with-GATK4).

-The R packages may be installed as follows:
+The R packages may be installed as follows in a debian-based system (e.g., Ubuntu):

 ```bash
 sudo apt install r-base r-base-dev